reactjs/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 }
 ```

-Then you'll update the Board component to render that `Square` component using JSX syntax:
+Then you'll update the Board Component to render that `Square` Component using JSX syntax:

 ```js {5-19}
 // ...